-If you have diabetes, you can hold a driver’s licence or learner permit as long as your diabetes is well controlled.
+If you have diabetes, you can hold a driver’s licence or learner permit as long as your diabetes is well managed.

-Although there are uniform national ‘Fitness to Drive’ guidelines, all states have slightly different regulations and requirements to assess people with diabetes who wish to begin, or continue driving and intend to protect your safety and the safety of other drivers.
-The guidelines attempt to balance the safety of all concerned and any unfairness against people with diabetes.
+Although there are national ‘Fitness to Drive’ guidelines, all states have slightly different regulations and requirements to assess people with diabetes’ fitness to drive.
+The guidelines attempt to balance the safety of all road users and any unfairness against people with diabetes.

 For more information, refer to your local licensing agency for specific guidelines and the national guidelines for driving.